SAP/credential-digger/README.md

-The tool supports several scan flavors: public and private repositories on github and gitlab, wiki pages, github organizations, local git repositories, local files and folders.
+The tool supports several scan flavors: public and private repositories on github and gitlab, pull requests, wiki pages, github organizations, local git repositories, local files and folders.
 Please refer to the [Wiki](https://github.com/SAP/credential-digger/wiki) for the complete documentation.

-For the complete description of the approach of Credential Digger, [you can read this publication](https://www.scitepress.org/Papers/2021/102381/102381.pdf).
+For the complete description of the approach of Credential Digger (versions <4.4), [you can read this publication](https://www.scitepress.org/Papers/2021/102381/102381.pdf).

 ```
 @InProceedings {lrnto-icissp21,